mscrdsophia/No-Pain-No-Grain/README.md

 ## Game Instruction

 Objective:
-Collect healthy food to increase your life and survive as long as possible.
+Collect healthy food to increase your life.
 Avoid collecting junk food, as it will decrease your life.

 Controls:
-Use the mouse to move your character or cursor.
+Use the arrow keys to move your bowl.

 Tips:
 Keep an eye on your life meter!
 It depletes quickly if you collect too much junk food.
-Prioritize healthy food to extend your gameplay and maximize your score.

 Game Over:
-The game ends when your life meter reaches zero.
+The game ends when your health meter reaches zero.

+Win the game:
+You win the game when your health meter reaches 100%.

+Scoring:
+Your score depends on what healthy foods you obtain.
+Rice grain = 5 points
+Vegetables = 7 points
+Meat = 10 points

+Your score also decreased if you obtain unhealthy foods.
+Fries = -5 points
+Soda = -7 points
+Hotdog = -10points

 <br>